Misato Katsuragi: Conception

 For her facial features, the staff took inspiration from Fujiko Mine from the anime Lupin III and Japanese writer Aya Sugimoto.
-Sadamoto tried to give Misato a "girl next door" role; she was originally thought of as a fashion-conscious woman who constantly changes her clothing and apparently unsuited to military life; she was also conceived as emotional, stubborn and frivolous, and able, if forced by events, to sleep with all of the men at Nerv.
+Sadamoto tried to give Misato a "girl next door" role; she was originally thought of as a fashion-conscious woman who constantly changes her clothing and is apparently unsuited to military life; she was also conceived as emotional, stubborn and frivolous, and able, if forced by events, to sleep with all of the men at Nerv.
 The artist, inspired by the clothes worn by racers, decided to portray her with motorcyclist dresses.
 As a motoring enthusiast, he also poured his passion into the character, depicting her as an admirer of sports cars.
 It was his idea to equip her with a modified Renault Alpine A310, which Ikuto Yamashita designed, as a nod to the first episode of Lupin III, in which a Renault Alpine A110 appears.
 In the seventh episode, it was decided to have Misato drive a red Ferrari 328 GTS, while in the Rebuild of Evangelion series she drives a Mazda Cosmo Sport 110.

 During the production of the series, Anno read romance novels written by women so he could better understand their feelings and make Misato's characterization more realistic.
 He also relied on his personality, as well as with all characters in the series.
 The staff also relied on Anno to create the room and the character's handwriting.
 Anno himself stated during the production of the series: "I don't know what will happen to Shinji, Misato or Rei.
 I don't know where life will take them.
 Because I don't know where life is taking the staff of the production."
+In some proposals put forward by animator and screenwriter Mitsuo Iso, Misato and Ritsuko would have become pregnant as part of a plan to address the severe birthrate decline in the Evangelion world following Second Impact.
+In the finale, Misato, in Gendo's absence, would have attempted to rebuild Nerv during a difficult time.
+Together with Shinji, she would have deciphered the final code of Arqa, an ancient ruin located deep within Nerv's headquarters, and then escaped with Shinji.